 So when news of Un'ruly's You Can Touch My Hair exhibit hit the wires, I was perplexed, nonplussed, baffled, befuddled, outraged, & extremely curious.
 After engaging in much debate, here & elsewhere, I resolved to attend the second day of the event in the hopes of arriving at the most informed opinion.

 Allow me to set the scene.

-The kind of energy present in Union Square on a clement Saturday afternoon in June is an ecotone of skater boys, goth kids, yuppies, hipsters, modeling scouts, dog walkers, concrete sunbathers, street musicians, & a shantytown of homeless hippies milling throughout a major connective hub of constant happenings.
+The kind of energy present in Union Square on a clement Saturday afternoon in June is an ecotone of skater boys, goth kids, yuppies, hipsters, modeling scouts, dog walkers, concrete sunbathers, street performers, and a shantytown of homeless hippies milling throughout a major connective hub of constant happenings.
 (Mere minutes after this exhibit reached its conclusion, a Turkey protest was in full swing.)
-This was the stage and backdrop for the mini-media circus of television camera crews, bloggers with DSLR Nikons, lookie-lous with smartphone cameras, confused tourists, conscientious objectors, & a thoroughly unexpected drag queen cameo, all assembled to witness this spectacle.
+This was the stage and backdrop for the mini-media circus of television camera crews, bloggers with DSLR Nikons, lookie-lous with smartphone cameras, confused tourists, conscientious objectors, and a thoroughly unexpected drag queen cameo, all assembled to witness this spectacle.